Sera91/gABi/gABiC/coreBN/README.md

 =====

 coreBN is a python library for Automatic Structure Learning in the framework of Probabilistic (Causal) Graphical Models.
-(TO DO: change coreBN in SLEARN)

 Dependencies